It's time to grow up and get real about REAL love!

-People in their twenties are full of life and promise, and that's a great thing.
-But they are also full of some lousy ideas about love.
-So let's take a moment to educate ourselves on the things we need to know, and the misconceptions we need to drop, ASAP.
-Here's what Gen Y needs to know about love:
+Oh, 20-somethings!
+You're so full of life and promise, and that's a great thing.
+But you're also full of some lousy ideas about love.
+So let's take a moment to educate ourselves on the things we need to know and the misconceptions we need to drop, ASAP.

 4. You cannot change your partner.
 And no, we don't mean getting your boyfriend to put the seat down or getting your girlfriend to realize how important flossing is (it saves gums!).
 We mean on a deep, fundamental level.
 People are who they are.
 Embrace your partner for what makes them, them and learn to accept their quirks.
 Or, if it's seriously not working, part ways and search for someone you won't want to change.

 7. Mistakes are okay.
 So you dated one too many hipsters.
 Whatever.
 The universe forgives.
 It's okay to make mistakes like spending too much time on the wrong person or having unprotected sex, so long as you learn from it and grow in your heart and mind (and go to the clinic to get checked out.
-Seriously kids, use a condom).
+Seriously, use a condom).

-9. You can always strive to be better in bed.
+9. You can always strive to better yourself in bed.
 Forget what you think you know; buy a book (or five), learn what your partner truly likes, and always be working towards a sexual goal.
 Also, try yoga (flexibility goes a long way).